myTerminal/emacs-visual-notifications/README.md

 ## Usage

-Currently, the following notifications are supported
+The following notifications are supported currently

-1. flash once
+1. Flash once

-    (emacs-visual-notification-flash-once 1)
+    (emacs-visual-notifications-notify-short)

-The above code flashes the screen only once for *1* second
+The above function flashes the screen only once

-2. flash for a particular number of times
+2. Flash thrice

-    (emacs-visual-notification-flash 3
+    (emacs-visual-notifications-notify-long)

-        1
+The above function flashes the screen thrice

-        2)
+3. Flash a certain number of time

-The above code flashes the screen *3* times, the flash lasts for *1* second and the gap between two flashes is *2* seconds
+    (emacs-visual-notifications-notify-times 5)

-3. flash until user interaction **(coming soon)**
+The above function flashes the screen 5 times as specified

-    (emacs-visual-notification-flash-until-active 1
+4. Flash until dismissed

-        2)
+    (emacs-visual-notifications-notify-continuous)

-The above code flashes the screen until the user performs any gesture.
-The flash lasts for *1* second and the gap between two flashes is *2* seconds.
+The above function flashes the screen until the user dismisses the notification.